ABridoux/scout/README.md

 You can find and try examples with one file *People* using the different available formats in the [Playground folder](Playground).
 The folder contains a *Commands.md* file so that you can see how to use the same commands with the different formats.

 ## Special thanks
+First of all, many thanks to all contributors of this library.
+Their help is truly appreciated.

 To parse and edit XML data, as the standard library does not offer a simple way to do it, **Scout** uses the wonderful library of Marko Tadić: [AEXML](https://github.com/tadija/AEXML).
 He has done an amazing work.
 And if several XML parsing and writing libraries exist today, I would definitely recommend his.
 Marko, you might never read those lines, but thank you!
+The same goes for the [Yams](https://www.woodys-findings.com/scout/wiki/home) and its contributors.
+Thank you for this project.

 Thanks also to the team at Apple behind the [ArgumentParser](https://github.com/apple/swift-argument-parser) library.
 They have done an incredible work to make command line tools in Swift easy to implement.